happypeter/edocs/education.md

 title: Home Schooling, Education
 ---

+- First Principles Teaching
+  - Train the kid to be a maker

 - Skill or Porject Oriented Learning
   - With Google at hand, there is no point to do knowledage-oriented learning
   - If Elon learns to calculate 1+1, that is a skill